 – Manually checking the stored data of the previous step with recurrence onto the competitor web shops or price comparison websites, to find what data has changed and update my stored information.

 – Automatically monitoring the same sources, by performing data mining onto my stored data sources with recurrence.

-The ecommerce market is very dynamic, it changes based on consumer needs & purchases as also based on ecommerce retailers and brands-distributors decisions and strategies.
+The e-commerce market is very dynamic, it changes based on consumer needs & purchases as well based on e-commerce retailers’ and brands-distributors’ decisions and strategies.

-– Reporting & Analytics is either performed manually by data and business intelligence analysts, working with tools that range from spreadsheet to Power BI, to analysts performing tasks with R language, or non-analysts working with an easy-to-handle Price Intelligence Analytics and Reports by a provider of our realm.
+– Reporting & Analytics is either performed manually by data and business intelligence analysts, working with tools that range from spreadsheet to business intelligence tools like Power BI, to analysts performing tasks with R language, or non-analysts working with an easy-to-handle Price Intelligence Analytics and Reports by a provider of our realm.

 Actions of Pricing, as again performed, either by manually taking actions from the competition and internal insights, or by using spreadsheet mechanisms to calculate and simulate the effect of the pricing actions needed to perform, or by using a fully automated Pricing Software.